cloudcomputingpatterns/cloudcomputingpatterns.github.io/README.md

 7. `bundle exec jekyll serve --incremental --host $IP --port $PORT --config _config.yml,_config_c9.yml`

 You should add this as a Cloud9 run config.

+## Running on Visual Studio Online

+If you use VSCode online, you can run this project:

+1. `./setupvscode.sh`
+2. `bundle install`
+3. `bundle exec jekyll serve`